 Methotrexate can alleviate the symptoms of PsA while helping to prevent further joint damage.

 There is some confusion as to the safety of methotrexate.
-This is because doctors sometimes prescribe very high doses of methotrexate as a treatment for certain cancers.
+This is because doctors sometimes prescribe very high doses of methotrexate to treat certain cancers.

 The dosages required to treat PsA are much lower, with most people taking between 10 milligrams (mg) and 25 mg per week.
+Some people may also see improvement with dosages as low as 2.5 mg.
 These low doses are less likely to cause severe side effects.

 In fact, according to the Arthritis Foundation, methotrexate is one of the safest arthritis drugs available.